Growing weed in windy area? 5 tips to tackle wind stress!

 Introduction of Stress

 Extremely strong winds can stress your cannabis plants, and they can even get sick.
-Such plants can grow weak, resulting in withered leaves, stalks, and stems which are unhealthy, stalks and stems that can break, and very poor bud production.
+Such plants can grow weak, resulting in withered leaves, stalks, and stems that are unhealthy, stalks and stems that can break, and very poor bud production.

 With all the issues that too much wind can cause, I am sure you are eager to know how to protect your cannabis plants.